 LABEL DESCRIPTION System up Time This field shows how long the system has been running since the last time it was started.
 Port This identifies the Ethernet port.
-Click a port number to display the Port Details screen (refer to Figure 26 on page 62).
-Link This field displays the speed (either 10M for 10Mbps, 100M for 100Mbps or 1000M for 1000Mbps) and the duplex (F for full duplex or H for half).
-It also shows the cable type (Copper or Fiber) for the combo ports.
+Click a port number to display the Port Details screen (refer to Figure 24 on page 62).
+Link This field displays the speed (either 100M for 100Mbps or 1000M for 1000Mbps) and the duplex (F for full duplex or H for half duplex).
 State This field displays the STP (Spanning Tree Protocol) state of the port.
 See the chapter on STP for details on STP states.
 LACP This fields displays whether LACP (Link Aggregation Control Protocol) has been enabled on the port.
+TxPkts This field shows the number of transmitted frames on this port.
+RxPkts This field shows the number of received frames on this port.
+Errors This field shows the number of received errors on this port.